E-Sid/scripts/README.md

 - `qtc.bas` is QTc Interval calculator according to Bazett, Framingham, and, Hodges formulae.
 Bazett is the most commonly used.
 It is written in BASIC (FreeBASIC).
 - `map.bas` is Mean Arterial Blood Pressure Calculator.
 It is written in BASIC (FreeBASIC).
 - `mini-cog.bas` refers to Mini-Cog test.
 It is written in BASIC (FreeBASIC)
 - `audit.rexx` refers to Alcohol Use Disorders Identification Test (AUDIT).
 It is written in Rexx.
-Could be used on AROS, MorphOS, AmigaOS, Linux.
+Could be used on Amiga OS (AROS, MorphOS etc.), OS/2, Unix, Linux etc.
 - `hip-waiste.rexx` refers to hip-waiste ratio calculator

 ## FreeDOS